azzajess/OSMC-LEDFX-WLED/README.md

 * Restart OSMC
 * In OSMC menu, go to Settings/System/Audio
 * And choose for Audio Output Device ALSA:snd_rpi_hifiberry_dac, Analog
 * While also here, in the bottom left there is an option to change the amount of settings avalible to the user.
 This needs to be on expert to see a couple of settings we need to change.
 One of them is to turn on ‘send low volume noise’ if not already and 'Keep audio device alive' to always.
 This ensures it doesnt loose connection when audio isnt playing (This needs validation though).
-We also need to change 'Output Config' to 'Fixed in order to change the max to sample rate to 48000hz.
+We also need to change 'Output Config' to 'Fixed in order to change the max to sample rate to 44100hz.
 We then set the resample quality to 'low(fast)' to lighten the load on cpu.
-This also stops audio playing at higher sample rates due to LEDfx only being able to take 48000hz sample rate for capture.
 * You may now test out if audio works.
 I downloaded a plugin called Radio for internet radio via osmc plugins.
 * We will need to change the audio device back to 'ALSA: Loopback(), Loopback PCM' in order to test if Reactive LEDs work.
 You should hear clicks when navigating through OSMC.